Discover Lisbon charm with our comprehensive travel guide. Find out what to do and eat, where to go and stay, costs, itineraries and more.

 These zones have several great hotels, at more reasonable prices.
 Although a little bit more distant from the city center, they have good public transport (underground and bus).

-In Arroios you will find the Empire Lisbon Hotel and the Fenicius Charme Hotel, both of 3 stars.
+For instance, in Arroios you will find the Empire Lisbon Hotel and the Fenicius Charme Hotel, both of 3 stars.
 In Avenida Novas, in Areeiro, Gaspar House is one of the best guest houses in Lisbon.
 In a higher segment you have in the Parque das Nações the Tivoli Oriente Lisboa Hotel of 4 stars and the Myriad By Sana Hotels of 5 stars.

 Tips: We advise you to stay in the centre of Lisbon (or around), where you’ll find an offer of exquisite hotels, mostly in old buildings recovered, with an interesting atmosphere.
 With the extra advantage of being able to get around on foot to get to know the essentials of the city.